-Judge Moore, wheeled from his home, where he has been an invalid for more than two years, frail in body, but stronger than ever in mind, sat in a comfortable chair and with soul-stirring words talked to his friends and neighbors of the real things of life, concerning which his meditations during his seclusion have given him deeper appreciation than he had in the days of his health.
-No abstract of the address could do it justice, and the club hopes that Judge Moore will be able to reproduce it for publication in full.
+Judge Moore, wheeled from his home, where he has been an invalid for more than two years, frail in body, but stronger than ever in mind, sat in a comfortable chair and with soul-stirring words talked to his friends and neighbors of the real things of life, concerning which his meditations

+Moore will be able to reproduce it for publication in full.
 He spoke without notes.

-The subject of the evening was "What Men Can Do for a Community," and Judge Moore, while giving full credit to the state, the church, the club and other organizations for all they accomplish, stressed the personal, individual responsibility of every man to serve is fellow men from day to day in the common things of life.
+The subject of the evening was "What Men Can Do for a Community," and Judge Moore, while giving full credit to the state, the church, the club and other organizations for all they accomplish, stressed the personal, individual responsibility of every man to serve his fellow men from day to day in the common things of life.

-The other speaker of the evening was Lockwood Barr. manager of publicity of General Motors Corporaion and an active member of the Men's Club of Pelham, who, in an exceedingly interesting manner, told how that club had served the community and also entertained its members.
-The club has over 600 members, and takes part actively in promoting the schools and in promoting the public welfare in many ways.
+The other speaker of the evening was Lockwood Barr, manager of publicity of General Motors Corporaion and an active member of the Men's Club of Pelham, who, in an exceedingly interesting manner, told how that club had served the community and also entertained its members.
+The club has over 600 members, and takes part actively in promoting the schools and in promoting the public welfare promoting the schools and in promoting the public welfare in many ways.